-1. Already by 1979 it was clear that the long-term decline of Britain's relative position in the world economy called for a fresh start, for a radical new beginning.
-And it soon became apparent that that fresh start would have to be made in an international setting that was profoundly and increasingly unhelpful, as the effects of the second oil price shock hit home.

-2. Last year output and world trade were lower than generally expected.
+- 1. Already by 1979 it was clear that the long-term decline of Britain's relative position in the world economy called for a fresh start, for a radical new beginning.
+And it soon became apparent that that fresh start would have to be made in an international setting that was profoundly and increasingly unhelpful, as the effects of the second oil price shock hit home. - 2.
+Last year output and world trade were lower than generally expected.
 In the major industrial economies output actually fell.
-And more than 30 million of their people were unemployed.

-3. Developing countries have faced similar difficulties.
-Weak markets for their products, high oil import costs and high interest rates have led to a sharp rise in their shortterm debt.
+And more than 30 million of their people were unemployed. - 3.
+Developing countries have faced similar difficulties.
+Weak markets for their products, high oil import costs and high interest rates have led to a sharp rise in their short-term debt.
 They have had to cut their imports.
-And that has amplified the fall in world trade.

-4. Now, however, there are signs that the worst of the problems of the world economy are beginning to abate.

-5. Oil prices have weakened.
+And that has amplified the fall in world trade. - 4.
+Now, however, there are signs that the worst of the problems of the world economy are beginning to abate. - 5.
+Oil prices have weakened.
 For the world as a whole this means lower inflation, and hence an encouragement to increased activity.

-6. More important still, there are clear signs that the world is breaking the inflationary habits of the 1970s.
-In many countries in the past year the rate of increase in prices has fallen more steeply than expected.

-7. At the same time, interest rates have declined substantially almost everywhere, including, of course, here.
-In the United States, 3-month interest rates have almost halved from last summer's peaks, though real interest rates remain high.

-8. Looking ahead, 1983 should see recovery in the major economies gathering pace as the year goes on.
-This should be accompanied by a recovery of world trade.

-9. However we cannot expect a year of trouble-free progress.
+- 6. More important still, there are clear signs that the world is breaking the inflationary habits of the 1970s.
+In many countries in the past year the rate of increase in prices has fallen more steeply than expected. - 7.
+At the same time, interest rates have declined substantially almost everywhere, including, of course, here.
+In the United States, 3-month interest rates have almost halved from last summer's peaks, though real interest rates remain high. - 8.
+Looking ahead, 1983 should see recovery in the major economies gathering pace as the year goes on.
+This should be accompanied by a recovery of world trade. - 9.
+Even so, we cannot expect a year of trouble-free progress.
 Transition from a period of high inflation is bound to be uncomfortable, internationally as well as nationally.
-The process of adjustment by major debtor countries has to be encouraged, and world recovery nurtured and sustained.

-10. There is a major task here for the international financial institutions, which deserve - indeed require - our full support.
-The need is not for blue-prints for new institutions, but for increased commitment - political and financial - to the existing ones.
+The process of adjustment by major debtor countries has to be encouraged, and world recovery nurtured and sustained. - 10.
+There is a major task here for the international financial institutions, which deserve indeed require our full support.
+The need is not for blue-prints for new institutions, but for firm, indeed increased, commitment political and financial to the existing ones.

-11. That is why as Chairman of the Interim Committee of the International Monetary Fund, I decided this winter to accelerate the process of agreement on an increase in the resources available to the Fund for lending to countries in difficulty.
+- of the International Monetary Fund, I decided this winter to accelerate the process of agreement on an increase in the resources available to the Fund for lending to countries in difficulty.
 And why I pressed for a major increase.
-The decisions reached in the Interim Committee in February require ratification by national Parliaments - including this House .
-But their effect should be substantially to increase the usable resources at the Fund's disposal; and I hope that the House will share my view that this is a wholly welcome development.

-12. The agenda for international discussion remains a full one.
+The decisions reached in the Interim Committee in February require ratification by national Parliaments including this House.
+But their effect should be substantially to increase the usable resources at the Fund's disposal; and I hope that the House will share my view that this is a wholly welcome development. - 12.
+The agenda for international discussion remains a full one.
 Differences in performance by individual industrial countries remain wide and create tensions which are reflected in the foreign exchange markets.
 The threat of protectionism, which in the long run benefits noone, continues to grow.
-The efforts of the US Administration to cut back its daunting structural deficit are crucial to the prospects for interest rates and future inflation, and hence recovery prospects, for us all.

-13. It is sometimes suggested that countries which have made most progress against inflation should speed the recovery process by a resort to reflation.
+The efforts of the US Administration to cut back its daunting structural deficit are crucial to the prospects for interest rates and future inflation, and hence recovery prospects, for us all. - 13.
+It is sometimes suggested that countries which have made most progress against inflation should speed the recovery process by a resort to reflation.
 A paradox indeed: and in truth nothing could be more dangerous for recovery.
-The days when Governments by spending more could guarantee to boost activity are far behind us - as the RHM for Cardiff (South-East) pointed out almost seven years ago.